Delveuser/geohazard_group_members/README.md

 Maintain approximate hierarchy order:
 Principal → Associate → Senior Project → Project → Staff.

-**When pasting the template, be sure to preserve all quotation marks (' and "), especially inside the onclick attribute.
+**When pasting into the template provided, be sure to preserve all quotation marks (' and "), especially inside the onclick attribute.
 Improper formatting may break the pop-up functionality.**

 #### Template:
 ```html